What this calculator actually does

 The single biggest cost lever is model selection.
 For most production workloads in 2026, you have three reasonable tiers:

-- Frontier reasoning (GPT-5, Claude Opus 4.7, o1) — $15–60+ per million output tokens.
-Reserved for the hardest tasks: complex code reasoning, multi-step planning, research-grade analysis.
+- Frontier reasoning — reserved for hard tasks such as complex code reasoning, multi-step planning, and research-grade analysis.

 A common mistake is to use a frontier model where a balanced or efficient model would produce equivalent output.
 Test on your actual data before committing.